Reeshul/match-days/README.md

+# match-day

+# 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧

+A site to attract crowds to local grassroots football games and detailing the facilities in the areas - to be ready for the post COVID world.

 ## Example app using MongoDB

 [MongoDB](https://www.mongodb.com/) is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.
 This example will show you how to connect to and use MongoDB as your backend for your Next.js app.